ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/preliminary/index.md

 Visit our [Earthdata](earthdata) page to learn how to access and Earthdata login account if you don't already have one!

+### Python Specifics

+We frequently get asked "how much Python do I need to know to get the most out of this hackweek?"
+Our tutorial leads have compiled a list of [specific Python tasks/functions](python_specifics) it will be helpful to have seen before you arrive.

 ## Supplemental Material

 ### Python